Transforming the End-to-End EF Customer Experience

 • Conducted interviews with students, parents, and internal teams to uncover their experiences and needs.

-• Led collaborative workshops with marketing, sales, and customer service teams to:
+• Led cross-functional workshops with marketing, sales, and customer service teams to:

-• Create a Customer Journey Map that highlighted pain points and opportunities for students and parents.
+• Create a Customer Journey Map to highlight pain points and opportunities.

 Mapping